 Prop bets create special problems

-Lyke also pointed out that many states which allow wagering on college games also outlaw betting on in-state college teams.
+Lyke also pointed out that many states that allow wagering on college games also outlaw betting on in-state college teams.
 That shows a tacit acknowledgment of the risks, in Lyke’s estimation.

-Miller testified outlawing gambling “enabled a massive illegal sports betting market that the AGA estimated to be in excess of $150 billion dollars annually.”
+Miller said in his testimony that outlawing gambling “enabled a massive illegal sports betting market that the AGA estimated to be in excess of $150 billion dollars annually.”

 “Since May 2018, bettors have legally wagered nearly $22 billion on sports nationwide, generating more than $195 million in tax revenue to state and local governments.”

-AGA believes marketing college wagering needs some curbs
+AGA believes marketing of college wagering needs some curbs

-He did not directly address wagering on college sports, except where it comes to marketing.
+He did not directly address wagering on college sports, except when it comes to marketing.